jonad/stanford_cs224u_fall_2020/distributed_representations/README.md

-## This module focused on distributional word representations.
+## This module focuses on distributional word representations.
 ![](word_representations.png)